thewizardplusplus/biohazardcore/README.md

 - creating a field by its settings:
   - random filling of the generated field;
 - game business logic:
+  - providing access:
+    - to game settings;
+    - to an offset of the movable field part;
   - generating of random fields:
     - primary field;
     - movable field part;